| Up | Next | Prev | PrevTail | Tail |

 print the expression in an input compatible form we must inhibit this natural style by

-.
+turning off the switch nat.
 If this is done, a dollar sign will also be printed at the end of

 the expression.